Thursday, January 29, 2009

 You're Darned Tootin'

 I woke up to find a man in a parka standing in our bedroom.
 No, this isn't him, but you get the idea.
-It was the DSL Dude, here to reconfigure our modem.
-Now Nettl's online (she uses the main computer to which all our others connect via wireless), but I'm still having to use the connection I used last night.
+It was the DSL dude, here to reconfigure our modem.
+This is the only downside of having one's office in one's bedroom.
+Nettl's online (she uses the main computer to which all our others connect via wireless), but I'm still having to use the connection I used last night.
 I'm not awake enough and I don't possess the know-how to figure that out.

 Waking up to a man in our bedroom was weird.
 Especially when he looked like something out of Fargo.